luisgodinez1833/AI-SOC-Automation-Lab/README.md

 ## 🙌 Acknowledgment

-This lab build was inspired by educational DFIR-focused content and expanded into a customized environment with AI-driven automation enhancements.
+This lab build was inspired by educational MyDFIR Youtube Channel @https://www.youtube.com/@MyDFIR-focused it helped me expand into a customized environment with AI-driven automation enhancements.